What to Wear in Thailand? With Free Printable Checklist

 Things To Buy In Thailand

-You can pretty much buy anything in Thailand (7/11, Tesco, Pizza Hut) so don’t stress if you forget an item.
-It is a rite of passage to purchase:
+You can pretty much buy anything in Thailand (7/11, Tesco, Pizza Hut), so don’t worry if you forget an item.

 • Hareem elephant pants/trousers.